 Rossman urged that hunters shouldn’t consider the collared deer an added trophy.

-We’ve been covering the impacts of CWD for some time now.
-Hopefully efforts by these states will help determine a solution for the deadly disease.
+We’ve been covering the impacts of CWD and deer disease for some time now.
+Hopefully, efforts by these states will help determine a solution for the deadly disease.

 The post Minnesota and South Dakota Working Hard to Understand CWD Impact appeared first on Wide Open Spaces.